 1. Pain is a Survival Mechanism whose Purpose is to Protect the Body

 Pain is defined as an unpleasant subjective experience whose purpose is to motivate you to do something, usually to protect body parts that the brain thinks (rightly or wrongly) are damaged.
-If you feel pain, it means that your central nervous system (“CNS”) thinks the body is under threat, and that something has to be done about it.
+If you feel pain, it means that your brain thinks the body is under threat, and that something has to be done about it.
 In this sense, pain is a survival mechanism of fundamental importance.
 People born without the ability to feel pain (yes, they really exist) don’t live very long.
-Your CNS takes its job of creating pain very seriously, and therefore you can expect that when it thinks a part of the body is being damaged, it will err on the side of giving you a clear incentive to do something about it.
+Your nervous system takes its job of creating pain very seriously, and therefore you can expect that when it thinks a part of the body is being damaged, it will err on the side of giving you a clear incentive to do something about it.

 2. Pain is an Output of the Brain, Not an Input from the Body